rendicott/uggly/doc/README.md

 <a name="uggly-Pixel"></a>

 ### Pixel
 Pixel can be used in RawContents.
-Not currently used but could be used in the future to give servers raw access to pixels for non-UI use cases such as animations or gaming.
+Could be honored for use cases such as animations or gaming.